kaioso20/Sendbird/README.md

-# DoneStreet Project - Swagger
+# SendBird Project - Swagger

 This project is an development with swagger (v 2.0) to documentation, jest to unitary tests and JWT to authentication.